Let’s talk about feeder workouts…

 Me personally, I used to do my dumbbell presses with the 110lb dumbbells.
 My chest practically didn’t exist.

 Ever since switching to a high rep workout my chest has completely changed.
 I actually feel my chest working during a workout, whereas ego bench pressing did absolutely nothing for it.
+Check out the Best Damn Chest Feeder workouts.

 In a comment on Bodybuilding.com Serge Nubret himself made a great analogy.